1973 NHL amateur draft

-The 1973 NHL amateur draft was the 11th NHL entry draft.
-It was the first to be held on a separate day from other league activities on May 15, 1973, at the Mount Royal Hotel in Montreal, Quebec, so it would not overshadow the rest of the league meetings.
+The 1973 NHL amateur draft was the 11th draft for the National Hockey League.
+It was the first to be held on a separate day from other league activities on May 15, 1973, at the Mount Royal Hotel in Montreal, so it would not overshadow the rest of the league meetings.
 Previously, the league had held the amateur draft in mid-June.
 It also marks the second time the meeting took place at the Mount Royal Hotel rather than the Queen Elizabeth Hotel.

 Eligible for the draft were all amateur players born before January 1, 1954.
 The NHL paid a lump sum to the Canadian Amateur Hockey Association to support major junior hockey as a group.
 Teams could offer a player a contract at any time after the draft without risking re-entry in a future NHL draft.

 The last active players in the NHL from this draft class were Bob Gainey and Lanny McDonald, who both retired after the 1988–89 season.